tinacms/tina.io/content/guides/gatsby/git/customize-form.md

     },
   ],
 }

-export default Page
 ```

+After configuring the form, you should see some changes to the form & fields in the sidebar.
+These examples show simple [field types](https://tinacms.org/docs/plugins/fields), but there are many default field options provided by the CMS.
+You can even [create your own fields](https://tinacms.org/docs/plugins/fields/custom-fields).

-> _Important:_ You may need to implement default values or dummy files to avoid a GraphQL error when a field is empty.
+You may need to implement default values or dummy files to avoid a GraphQL error when a field is empty.
 Next, we'll look at how to avoid these empty field errors.